daniel-duke/RosesAreRed/source/source/page_food.rst

 Cookies
 =======

-Chocolate chip and magic in the middle.
+Choose your poison: chocolate chip or magic in the middle.

 .. image:: _images/250706_cookies.jpg

+.. note:: This time, the magic stayed in the middle!
+To acheive this, practice baking for several years.

 =====
 Tacos